amandeepbisherwal/supermaket_sales_data_analysis/README.md

 ## PROBLEM STATEMENT
 ### KPI'S REQUIREMENT
 #### 1. Total Order Analysis:
-              * Calculate the total order for each respective month.
+              a.
+Calculate the total order for each respective month.
-              * Determine the month-on-month increase or deccrease in order.
+              b.
+Determine the month-on-month increase or deccrease in order.
-              * Show the sparkline of the total order for each respective month.
+              c.
+Show the sparkline of the total order for each respective month.

 #### 2.